I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 services/

-The build is multi-stage, with each stage serving the following purpose:
+The build is multi-stage, with each stage playing the following role:

 | Stage | Base | Role |